cestef/webscraper-exporter/docs/CONFIGURING.md

     - urls: `string[]` _The URLs to measure_
     - puppeteerOptions: [`PuppeteerOptions`](https://pptr.dev/#?product=Puppeteer&version=v13.0.1&show=api-puppeteerlaunchoptions) _Options object to pass to the puppeteer `launch` function_
     - addons: [`Addon[]`](https://docs.cstef.dev/docs/webscraper-exporter/interfaces/Addon) _see [ADDONS.md](./ADDONS.md)_
-    - lighthouse: `boolean` _Whether to generate or not a lighthouse report_
     - interval: `number` _The scraper's interval_
 - #### exporter
     - port: `number` _The port for the exporter to listen on_